Find the answer to your question on this page…

-Each swimmer must swim by (within 25 metres of) three marker buoys (gates) on the crossing.
-The first gate will be placed 2.5km from the start at Aughinish, the second gate at the 6km mark (off Tawin point) and finally the third gate at approximately 250 metres from Blackrock tower.
+Each swimmer must swim within 50 metres of three marker buoys (gates) on the crossing.
+The first gate will be placed 2 km from the start at Aughinish, the second gate at the 6 km mark (off Tawin point) and finally, the third gate located approx 50 metres WEST of Foudra Rock Buoy which is 1 km from the finish at Blackrock tower.
 These buoys mark the course and are mandatory for all swimmers for safety and logistical reasons.

 - HOW WILL I RECOGNISE MY BOAT?
 HOW WILL MY BOAT AND CREW RECOGNISE ME?

 Note that due to shallow water, your support boat will be located approx 2.5 km from the start line at Aughinish so solo swimmers and the first relay team swimmer will have to swim this initial section with no boat support.
 For the 2018 swim, all swimmers (solo and relay) must have a SWIM TOW FLOAT for the opening section of the swim until you meet your support boat.
 There will be swim buoys to indicate the course and kayak support will also be available.

 In previous years, boats displayed a unique flag at the bow or stern which swimmers could use to help them identify their boat.
 It is recommended that each swimmer discusses with their boat captain on how to best identify their support boat.